rrchoir/11ty-rrchoir/songs/paz_y_libertad.md

 For the children in this the world we want peace
 & liberty.

+For the children at the border we want peace & liberty.

 No more hunger, no more war, we want peace in this world.